 Is Apple Giving Original iPad Owners the Middle Finger?

 I’ve noticed that there is ALWAYS news about Apple.
-It’s already been noted on this blog that people love to love (and love to hate) them.
 They seem to be updating their technology so quickly that people can’t even keep up with it, and all the newspapers are talking about the latest thing that will be coming out from Apple.

 Well, like clockwork, Apple is going to release a brand-new version of their iPad.
 Steve Jobs presented the iPad 2 to an audience full of Apple lovers last week, and the people watching him explain the amazing new features seemed excited and happy about the product.
 But I’ve got a question for Apple…what about the old iPad?
 This technology seems like it was just released.
 I was thinking about buying an iPad recently so I was surprised when I found out that there was already going to be a new release.